Iroquois Lake

 Iroquois Lake is a lake in the Canadian province of Saskatchewan, about 90 km west of Prince Albert.
 The lake is along the course of the east-flowing Mistawasis Creek, which has its source in the Thickwood Hills.
 Mistawasis Creek flows onto the lake at western shore and out at the north-east corner.
 The creek is a tributary of the Shell River, which is a tributary of the Sturgeon River in the North Saskatchewan River basin.
 The lake is in the Rural Municipality of Leask No. 464 and access is off Highway 12.

 There are two communities and a cottage subdivision at the lake.

 Description

-Iroquois Lake is has an area of 1109 ha, a maximum depth of 16.2 m, and a 25 km long shoreline.
+Iroquois Lake has an area of 1109 ha, a maximum depth of 16.2 m, and a 25 km long shoreline.
 It is along the course of Mistawasis Creek.
 Upstream and west of Iroquois Lake is the Thickwood Hills and downstream is Emerald Lake.

 There are two communities on the lake.
 Pelican Cove is at the western end at the inflow of Mistawasis Creek.
 Pebble Baye is at the north-eastern corner where Mistawasis Creek flows out.
 At the southern end is Brooke's Beach and a cabin subdivision called the Woodlands on Iroquois.